 THRIVE’s intent is to re-define “seva” (service) as going beyond the white affluent yoga culture’s dictates of what it thinks others need.
-THRIVE is driven by a mission of social justice, cultivating the art of humility needed to listen, and the belief that yoga should be accessible to all people in the manner that they need.
+THRIVE is driven by a mission of social justice, cultivating the art of humility needed to listen, and the belief that yoga can always be taught through a trauma-sensitive lens.

 How do you blend group therapy with yoga?

-During the group series, we start with 45 minutes of movement or trauma-informed yoga, set to a specific theme led by the facilitator.
-We then transition to a process group or group/talk psychotherapy. where you can discuss whatever comes up emotionally or physically in that moment.
+During the group series, we start with 45 minutes of movement or trauma-informed yoga.
+We then transition to a process group or group/talk psychotherapy.
 Group psychotherapy has been shown to be as effective as individual psychotherapy to treat the majority of diagnoses people typically present in mental health treatment settings.
-Group psychotherapy also allows for the treatment of more people with effective, evidence-based interventions that are also cost-effective.

 How can I get involved with THRIVE?